sangkeon/opaguide_src/chap1/introduction.md

 Although the official document covers a wide range of content, some items lack the detail of documentation.
 In particular, the explanation of the grammar of the Rego language or the code is rather difficult.
 In order to implement it in practice, it is often necessary to find and refer to related blogs or source codes.

 ## OPA use cases
 A single sentence definition of OPA is a policy engine that defines rules for policies and determines the outcome of applying rules in current inputs and circumstances.
 Considering what situations these policy engines will be useful in, we can predict what situations OPA is suitable for.
 In addition, experienced readers of authority or policy will be able to compare OPA and related technologies in the following sections to understand specifically what situations OPA should be applied to.
-This section describes the various use cases of OPA..
+This section describes the various use cases of OPA.

 ### User Authorization
 A typical policy that applies to almost all systems among the various policies is the management of user privileges.
 Rights management, which manages what permissions a user has and what permissions a system can perform, is the most important and basic policy.
 It is a scenario in which OPA takes over the user's authority, desired behavior, etc. and determines acceptance/denial according to defined rules.
 Because the rules for judgment are fully administered by OPA, other parts of the system can delegate the authority check to the rights management system implemented by OPA.